Tirzepatide: Adverse effects

-Preclinical, phase I, and phase II clinical trials indicated that tirzepatide exhibits adverse effects similar to those of other established GLP-1 receptor agonists, such as dulaglutide.
-These effects occur largely within the gastrointestinal tract.
-The most frequently observed are nausea, diarrhea and vomiting, which increased in incidence with the dosage amount (i.e. higher likelihood the higher the dose).
-The number of patients who discontinued taking tirzepatide also increased as dosage increased, with patients taking 15 mg having a 25% discontinuation rate vs 5.1% for 5 mg patients and 11.1% for dulaglutide.
+Preclinical, phase I, and phase II clinical trials indicated that tirzepatide exhibits adverse effects similar to those of other established GLP-1 receptor agonists, such as dulaglutide (sold as Trulicity) and semaglutide (sold as Wegovy, Ozempic, and Rybelsus).
+These effects occur largely in the gastrointestinal tract.
+The most frequently observed are nausea, diarrhea, and vomiting, which increased in incidence with the dosage amount (that is, the higher the dose, the higher the likelihood of side effects).
+The number of patients who discontinued taking tirzepatide also increased as the dosage increased, with patients taking 15 mg having a 25% discontinuation rate vs 5.1% for 5 mg patients and 11.1% for dulaglutide.
 To a slightly lesser extent, patients also reported reduced appetite.
-Other side effects reported were dyspepsia, constipation, abdominal pain, dizziness and hypoglycaemia.
+Other side effects reported were dyspepsia, constipation, abdominal pain, dizziness, and hypoglycemia.

+A systematic review published in 2024 found that tirzepatide is well tolerated and not associated with pancreatitis.

 Pharmacology

-Tirzepatide is an analogue of gastric inhibitory polypeptide (GIP), a human hormone that stimulates the release of insulin from the pancreas.
+Tirzepatide is an analog of gastric inhibitory polypeptide (GIP), a human hormone that stimulates the release of insulin from the pancreas.
 Tirzepatide is a linear polypeptide of 39 amino acids that has been chemically modified by lipidation to improve its uptake into cells and its stability to metabolism.
 It completed phase III trials globally in 2021.

 Mechanism of action

 Tirzepatide has a greater affinity to GIP receptors than to GLP-1 receptors, and this dual agonist behavior has been shown to produce greater reductions of hyperglycemia compared to a selective GLP-1 receptor agonist.

 Signaling studies reported that tirzepatide mimics the actions of natural GIP at the GIP receptor.
-However, at the GLP-1 receptor, tirzepatide shows bias towards cAMP (a messenger associated with regulation of glycogen, sugar and lipid metabolism) generation, rather than β-arrestin recruitment.
-This combination of preference towards GIP receptor and distinct signaling properties at GLP-1 suggest this biased agonism increases insulin secretion.
+At the GLP-1 receptor, though, tirzepatide shows bias toward cAMP (a messenger associated with regulation of glycogen, sugar, and lipid metabolism) generation rather than β-arrestin recruitment.
+This combination of preference toward GIP receptor and distinct signaling properties at GLP-1 suggest this biased agonism increases insulin secretion.

 Tirzepatide has been reported to increase levels of adiponectin, an adipokine involved in the regulation of both glucose and lipid metabolism, with a maximum increase of 26% from baseline after 26 weeks, at the 10 mg dosage.

 Chemistry

 Structure

-Tirzepatide is an analog of the human GIP hormone with a C20 fatty-diacid portion attached, used to optimise the uptake and metabolism of the compound.
+Tirzepatide is an analog of the human GIP hormone with a C20 fatty diacid portion attached, used to optimise the uptake and metabolism of the compound.
 The fatty-diacid section (eicosanedioic acid) is linked via a glutamic acid and two (2-(2-aminoethoxy)ethoxy)acetic acid units to the side chain of the lysine residue.
-This arrangement allows for a much longer half life, extending the time between doses, because of its high affinity to albumin.
+This arrangement allows for a much longer half-life, extending the time between doses, because of its high affinity to albumin.